juanpbm/Portafolio/codes/The Claaaw/README.md

 360 rotation motion, first up and down, second up and down and open and close the claw. and again the safety part of the code using a temperature sensor and motion sensor was implemented.

+Note: The IMG_2269.MP4 file is a video showing how the robot worked.